 40: Change all URLs on Owned Properties

-Carry assessment of URLs used on owned media properties like social media accounts, ensure all urls are pointing to the new URLs even where redirects are in place.
+Carry assessment of URLs used on owned media properties like social media accounts, and ensure that all URLs are pointing to the new URLs, even where redirects are in place.

 41: Check Cache for important internal pages